Loggingout/SVJ/README.md

 ## Fantome Technologies

-⚠️Project In Mid Stages Of Development, Will be finished in the next week.⚠️
+⚠️Project In Mid Stages Of Development⚠️

 This is my company website.